lasso-js/lasso/README.md

 });
 ```

-During optimization, the Optimizer detects the call to `require('raptor-loader').async(...)` and transforms the code such that the function is not invoked until all of the required modules referenced in the body of callback function are completely loaded.
+During optimization, Lasso.js detects the call to `require('raptor-loader').async(...)` and transforms the code such that the function is not invoked until all of the required modules referenced in the body of callback function are completely loaded.

 You can also specify additional explicit dependencies if necessary: